seancdavis/seancdavis-com/www/src/posts/2022-07-23-demystifying-jquerys-syntax.md

   image: /posts/220723/demystifying-jquerys-syntax-OSuBIgBw--meta.png
 ---

-While [I don’t think it’s worth the time to proactively learn jQuery today](https://www.seancdavis.com/posts/should-you-learn-jquery-in-2022), I can tell you this — it seems a lot scarier than it is.
+While [I don’t think it’s worth the time to proactively learn jQuery today](/posts/should-you-learn-jquery-in-2022), I can tell you this: it seems a lot scarier than it is.

 Why?

-Because of the pesky old dollar sign (`$`).
+Because of the pesky dollar symbol (`$`).

 ## Why jQuery is Mysterious

-Look at this code:
+Consider this code:

 ```js
 $("body").addClass("bg-dark");